icestar/CumulusAdmin/README.md

 Features
 --------

-* Manage the vital parts of Cumulus on the fly without the requirement to restart
+* Easily manage the vital parts of Cumulus on the fly without the requirement to write LUA or to restart the server
 * Manage developers and applications via your database
-* Manage developers' keys
+* Manage developers' connect keys
 * Manage applications identified by a unique path
 * Enable/disable certain developers and applications
 * Configure if publishing is allowed for client->server streams
 * If allowed, optionally set a publishing password
-* Configure subscribe/unsubscribe callbacks for publisher->server->subscriber streams to notify the publisher about connected/disconnected subscribers
+* Add subscribe/unsubscribe callbacks for publisher->server->subscriber streams to notify the publisher about its publication's subscribers
-* Have a complete image of clients, groups and publications inside the database, e.g. for live statistics
+* Holds a complete image of clients, groups and publications inside the database, e.g. for live statistics
+* Easily configurable through CumulusServer.ini

 SQL scheme
 ----------